forestryio/forestry.io/hugo/content/docs/changelog/2019-08-16-changelog.md

 ### Known issues

-* Gridsome 0.6.x users have to add `GRAPHQL_ENDPOINT` to `/___graphql`, set host to "0.0.0.0" in their config file and make sure to run `gridsome develop`in a npm script for Instant Previews to work.
+* Gridsome 0.6.x users have to add `GRAPHQL_ENDPOINT` to `/___graphql`, set host to "0.0.0.0" in their Gridsome config file and make sure to run `gridsome develop`in a npm script for Instant Previews to work.
 * Hugo introduced modules in v0.56.0, we're not supporting them yet.